 • Create revenue accounting contracts that correspond to documents in an organization’s back-end operational system

-• Aggregate pricing conditions in the back-end system to determine total price
+• Aggregate pricing conditions in the back-end system to determine the total price

-• Allocate total price across each individual performance obligation (POB)
+• Allocate the total price across each individual performance obligation (POB)

 • Identify performance obligations in each contract and manage POB relationships